Doctoral Seminars on Sustainability

 BATir (Prof. Ahmed Z. Khan, and Prof. Philippe Bouillard) ;

 Fac.
 Arch.
-(Prof. Geoffrey Grulois; Prof. Luisa Moretto; Prof. Bernard Deprez);
+(Prof. Luisa Moretto; Prof. Bernard Deprez, Prof. Geoffrey Grulois);

 Vrije Universiteit Brussel

 AE lab (Prof. Niels De Temmerman, Prof. Waldo Galle, Prof. Filip Descamps);

 Design and Engineering of Construction and Architecture (Prof. Karen Allacker, Prof. Frank De Troyer, Dr. Damien Trigaux)

 URBA(n) (Prof. Bernard Declève)